ekilawasim-coder/aienablementPOC/createfeature.md

 - Ensure attachments are inserted in the correct location in the processed ticket structure:
   - After relevant sections
   - Under specific sub-tasks/comments (if applicable)
+- Create a mental model of the implementation before coding

 ---